OAKLAND — There they sat, Warriors general manager Larry Riley and Davidson star guard Stephen Curry.

 Curry is used to people falling all over him.
 The Warriors not only drafted a star with the No. 7 pick in Thursday's NBA draft, they got a guy who is comfortable with stardom.
 The 6-foot-3, 185-pound combo guard can bench 185 pounds 10 times, but that's nothing compared to the weight he's aptly carried the past year and a half.

 Television and radio interviews.
 Hanging out with celebrities, such as LeBron James.
 Photo shoots.
 People clamoring for his time, attention.
 People expecting him to come through.
-That's been normal for Curry since
+That's been normal for Curry since he guided Davidson to the Elite Eight last March.

 And his celebrity status is about to take another leap.
 The pressure is about to clamp down harder.